-The week-long event all over the world is great for raising awareness of thyroid conditions, both how it affects those of us with it, but also the signs and symptoms to get more people diagnosed sooner.
-In this way, we can avoid more people living poor quality lives with thyroid conditions such as hypothyroidism and Hashimoto’s, sooner.
+The worldwide week-long event is a good opportunity for raising awareness of thyroid conditions, both how it affects those of us with them, but also the signs and symptoms to get more people diagnosed sooner.
+In this way, we can avoid as many people living poor quality lives with thyroid conditions such as hypothyroidism and Hashimoto’s, sooner.

-And of those diagnosed, a lot are not optimally treated and still struggle daily.
+And of those diagnosed, a lot still struggle daily.

-Could a friend or family member have a thyroid condition?
+Could you or a your friend or family member have a thyroid condition?